Best Email Marketing Platforms for Small Business in 2026

 Quick Pricing Comparison

 Here's what you're looking at for 5,000 subscribers on each platform's standard paid plan: Kit runs about $89/month.
 Brevo is around $29/month (based on email volume, not contacts).
 Mailchimp comes in at roughly $75/month.
-And Mailerlite sits at about $39/month.
+Mailerlite sits at about $27/month.
+And GetResponse comes in around $59/month with automation, landing pages, and webinars included.

 These numbers shift depending on billing frequency and which features you need, but it gives you a real sense of the landscape.